 Apricot kernel oil benefits

-The kernel, or the stone of the apricot, is also of historical use.
+The kernel, or the stone or seed of the apricot, is also of historical use.
 Extract of apricot kernel is used instead of almond oil to sweeten the traditional Italian Amaretto liqueur and to make amaretti biscotti, while ground apricot kernel is mixed with coriander seeds and salt to make the Egyptian snack of dokka.

-Apricot kernel oil was used in England to treat tumours and ulcers in the 17th century.
+Apricot seed oil was used in England to treat tumours and ulcers in the 17th century.
 In the North-West Himalayas it is typically used to treat skin and hair; in India, this ingredient finds its way into massage oils in order to soothe aches and pains.

 'Thanks to the glow that apricot kernel oil gives to your skin and hair, this ingredient makes an appearance in many beauty products.'

 Why should I put apricot kernel oil on my body?